 - Kate Gavlick, nutritionist and blogger behind VeguKate

 In the meantime, the nutritionist recommends chugging plenty of water to help lubricate the throat and thin the mucus, avoiding dehydrating beverages like coffee, and eating your fill of healthy fats and fiber.
-A study from 2004 actually linked chowing down on fiber-packed fruits to reduced levels of mucus and overall increased respiratory health.
+An older study from 2004 actually linked chowing down on fiber-packed fruits to reduced levels of mucus and overall increased respiratory health.
 Meaning apples, oranges, and berries are all on the phlegm-be-gone menu.
 Ahhh, now you're breathing easier—right?

 Oh hi!
 You look like someone who loves free workouts, discounts for cult-fave wellness brands, and exclusive Well+Good content.
 Sign up for Well+, our online community of wellness insiders, and unlock your rewards instantly.

 - Butler, Lesley M et al. “Dietary fiber and reduced cough with phlegm: a cohort study in Singapore.”
 American journal of respiratory and critical care medicine vol. 170,3 (2004): 279-87. doi:10.1164/rccm.200306-789OC

 Loading More Posts...